brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

 Index](http://index.gain.org).
 I´m sure I´ve spent hours on that domain.
 It´s astonishing the amount of information they´ve gathered on a consistent way.

-Our Gain Index indeed uses, and references roughly 80% of it´s components directly back to the Catalog.
-Oddly, I ended up (and a number of people have told so as well) using *our* page to get a glimpse of the data for a particular country.
+Our Gain Index indeed uses, and references, roughly 80% of it´s components directly back to the Catalog.
+Proudly, but oddly, a number of people have told me that they  use our page **instead** of the Bank´s to get a glimpse of the data for a particular country.
 As humbling as that is, it´s odd that our page gets visits to see the components, not the aggregation we do for our purposes.
 It´s like buying a book for the Bibliography.